Scandium: Oxides and hydroxides

 α- and γ-ScOOH are isostructural with their aluminium hydroxide oxide counterparts.
-Solutions of Sc^{3+} in water are acidic due to hydrolysis.
+Solutions of Sc(3+) in water are acidic due to hydrolysis.

 Halides and pseudohalides

 The halides ScX3, where X= Cl, Br, or I, are very soluble in water, but ScF3 is insoluble.
 In all four halides, the scandium is 6-coordinated.
-The halides are Lewis acids; for example, ScF3 dissolves in a solution containing excess fluoride ion to form [ScF6](3−).
+The halides are Lewis acids; for example, ScF3 dissolves in a solution containing excess fluoride ion to form ScF_{6}(3−).
 The coordination number 6 is typical for Sc(III).
-In the larger Y^{3+} and La^{3+} ions, coordination numbers of 8 and 9 are common.
+In the larger Y(3+) and La(3+) ions, coordination numbers of 8 and 9 are common.
 Scandium triflate is sometimes used as a Lewis acid catalyst in organic chemistry.

 Organic derivatives

 Scandium forms a series of organometallic compounds with cyclopentadienyl ligands (Cp), similar to the behavior of the lanthanides.
-One example is the chlorine-bridged dimer, [ScCp2Cl]2 and related derivatives of pentamethylcyclopentadienyl ligands.
+One example is the chlorine-bridged dimer, (ScCp2Cl)2 and related derivatives of pentamethylcyclopentadienyl ligands.

 Uncommon oxidation states

 Compounds that feature scandium in oxidation states other than +3 are rare but well characterized.
 The blue-black compound CsScCl3 is one of the simplest.
 This material adopts a sheet-like structure that exhibits extensive bonding between the scandium(II) centers.
 Scandium hydride is not well understood, although it appears not to be a saline hydride of Sc(II).
 As is observed for most elements, a diatomic scandium hydride has been observed spectroscopically at high temperatures in the gas phase.
 Scandium borides and carbides are non-stoichiometric, as is typical for neighboring elements.

 Lower oxidation states (+2, +1, 0) have also been observed in organoscandium compounds.